FEUP-LDTS-2022/project-l05gr06/docs/DesignReport.md

 **Problem in Context**

-We need to know how are we going to achieve the different states of the game.
-What usually happens (and is a bad programming practice in OOP) is the usage of if-else clauses to achieve different stages of the game.
-However, that just makes the code harder to decipher in the future, and harder to modify (because we would have to search all the if-else clauses) to find the change we need to do.
+We need to know how are we going to achieve the different states of the game (the different submenus, the game with its different modes, ...).
+What often happens (and is a bad programming practice in OOP) is the usage of if-else clauses to achieve different stages of the game.
+However, that just makes the code harder to decipher in the future, and harder to modify to find the change we need to do (since we would have to search all the if-else clauses).
+So, we need a way to traverse through these different states, while maintaining the code organize, readable and implemented in a logical way.

 **The Pattern**